trek-view/gopro2gsv/README.md

 Both these tools accept video uploads containing either CAMM or GPMF telemetry tracks.

-To suport this workflow GoPro2GSV supports a photo and timelapse mode.
+To suport this workflow GoPro2GSV supports a;

 Photo mode: